-- (a) The Director or his/her designee may issue a citation for violation of this Chapter by any person, including if applicable, the owner, manager or tenant of the let space upon which a sign is located, for a sign erected, altered, maintained, converted, or used in violation of this Chapter or in violation of any other applicable ordinance, including, but not limited to, the building and electrical codes. - (b) The Director and/or his/her designee shall have the same duties, authority, and obligations regarding access to private property, inspections, including the procurement of inspection warrants provided in Article VI of the City of Dunwoody Zoning Ordinance with regard to the enforcement of this Chapter. - (c) Any person violating any provision of this Chapter shall be guilty of an offense and upon conviction, shall be subject to the general penalty provided in Chapter 1 of the City Code.
-Each sign installed, created, erected or maintained in violation of this Chapter shall be considered a separate violation, and each day of a continued violation for each sign shall be considered a separate violation when applying the penalties authorized in the City Code.
+- (a) The Director or his/her designee may issue a citation for violation of this Chapter by any person, including if applicable, the owner, manager or tenant of the lot space upon which a sign is located, for a sign erected, altered, maintained, converted, or used in violation of this Chapter or in violation of any other applicable ordinance, including, but not limited to, the building and electrical codes. - (b) The Director and/or his/her designee shall have the same duties, authority, and obligations regarding access to private property, inspections, including the procurement of inspection warrants provided in Article VI of the City of Dunwoody Zoning Ordinance with regard to the enforcement of this Chapter. - (c) Any person violating any provision of this Chapter shall be guilty of an offense and upon conviction, shall be subject to the general penalty provided in Chapter 1 of the City Code.
+Each sign installed, created, erected or maintained in violation of this Chapter shall be considered a separate violation, and each day of a continued violation for each sign shall be considered a separate violation when applying the penalties authorized in the City Code. - (d) The City may seek affirmative equitable relief in a court of competent jurisdiction to cause the removal or repair of any sign in violation of this Chapter or other City ordinances.